hchinae/punctuation_prediction/report/report.md

 - To elaborate or emphasize a preceding clause

-However, these are rare cases both in training and test sets.
-To improve performance on such cases, we propose the following steps:
+Due to their low frequency, the model has limited exposure to these cases in training.

+## Improving Performance

+To address the above mentioned challenges, we propose:

 - Increasing Training Data size: Identify and incorporate training texts that exhibit similar narrative structures and punctuation usage to the test data.
 For example, classic literature, or dialog-heavy prose that mimics the stylistic tone of Conan Doyle’s writing.

 - Transformer-based Architectures: While BiLSTM is effective for capturing short-range dependencies, attention-based architectures like transformers (e.g., BERT, Longformer) can model longer sequences and are likely to capture global context more effectively.
 This could improve the model’s ability to disambiguate punctuation that depends on broader sentence structure.

-## Relevant Literature
+## Related Work
 A brief survey of the literature shows that deep neural networks have been widely explored for punctuation prediction tasks, often with strong results in domain-specific applications:

 - Zelasko et al. (2018)